Generative Action Tell-Tales: Assessing Human Motion in Synthesized Videos: Approach

 \section{Approach}

 We posit the \emph{``realism''} of human actions in generated videos as the distance between real and generated samples within a learned representation space.
 In this space, real human actions cluster into a compact region of natural, physically plausible movements.
-We refer to this as the action manifold (Fig.~\ref{fig:teaser}).
+We refer to this as the action manifold (\cref{fig:teaser}).
 Capturing this notion of realism requires accurately modeling the \textit{temporal intrinsics} of the human body, human-object interactions, and the sequence of atomic actions involved in performing a given action.

-This section is structured as follows: we detail the variety of human-centric features in Sec.~\ref{sec:human_features} that serve as building blocks of the learned action mainfold, which we describe in Sec.~\ref{sec:embedding_model}.
-Next, we define the distance metric we learn to assess realism in generated videos in Sec.~\ref{sec:embedding_metrics}.
+This section is structured as follows: we detail the variety of human-centric features in \cref{sec:human_features} that serve as building blocks of the learned action mainfold, which we describe in \cref{sec:embedding_model}.
+Next, we define the distance metric we learn to assess realism in generated videos in \cref{sec:embedding_metrics}.